giridhar7632/Three.js/10-materials-and-textures.md

 ### MeshDepthMaterial

-This is a material that uses the distance from the camera to determine how to color your mesh in grey scale.
+This is a material that uses the distance from the camera to determine how to color your mesh in a greyscale.
 White is nearest, black is farthest.

 ```js
 const geometry = new THREE.TorusKnotGeometry()